 I met Cécile and Jean-Baptiste at Agathe and Timothée’s wedding!
 It’s always the nicest compliment when a couple I met at a wedding chooses me to become their own wedding photographer.
 I got along right away with Cécile, whose smile and happiness are contagious!

-A few months later: the big day was there!
+A few months later: the big day was there for them!
 It was scorching hot on that Saturday of Summer in Provence, but Jean-Baptiste was all smiles in his Louis Purple suit, Cécile’s Laurent Renucci bouquet in hand, impatient to discover his wife-to-be…

 On their wedding day, the bride and groom met next to the Géménos city hall, right by the medical practice where they had met a few years before!